smach/hashpipe/README.md

 All the add-in does is type '#| ' (without the quotes) at your current cursor position.

-To assign this to a keyboard shortcut, go to _Choose Tools > Modify Keyboard Shortcuts_ in RStudio.
+To assign this to a keyboard shortcut, go to _Tools > Modify Keyboard Shortcuts_ in RStudio.
 Search for the hashpipe add-in, click next to the name, type in the keyboard shortcut you want, and press Apply.

 ## More info